OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 When deleting an account, all account data will be deleted directly, except for the following data, which must be retained for accounting purposes and/or for providing the Flattr service for a short period and will be automatically deleted at the end of the respective period:

+1.  **Contributors**:
-1.  **Contributors**: Flattrs, meaning the number of flattrs including the flattred URL, will be retained for a period of six (6) months after deletion of the account.
+    Flattrs, meaning the number of flattrs including the flattred URL, will be retained for a period of six (6) months after deletion of the account.
 This is required for content creators’ and/or Publisher’s accounting.
 The flattrs cannot be connected to you.
     URLs without a recipient will be retained for one (1) more month after the end of the subscription period.
 2.  **Content creators/Publishers**: For accounting reasons the profile name, flattred URL and the public profile will be retained for a period of three (3) months.

 Web Analytics

-We use Google Analytics, a web analytics service from Google Inc. ("Google"), on our flattr.com.
-Google Analytics uses so-called "cookies" (text files stored on your computer that enable us to analyze your use of our Websites).
+We use Google Analytics, a web analytics service from Google Inc. (“Google”), on our flattr.com.
+Google Analytics uses so-called “cookies” (text files stored on your computer that enable us to analyze your use of our Websites).
 Information generated by the cookies (including your abbreviated IP address) is transmitted to and stored at a Google server in the United States.
 Google uses this information to assess your use of our Websites, to compile activity reports, and to provide more services connected with the use of our Websites.
 It is possible that Google may transmit this information to third parties if required by law, or if third parties process this information on behalf of Google.

 You can deactivate Google Analytics by means of a browser add-on if you do not want to participate in website analytics.
 You can download the add-on from Google